 On dispatchHow does your dispatcher find out a new job needs to be assigned?
 How do they decide which technician gets it?

 On techniciansWhat does a technician do when they arrive at a job?
-What information do they need that they don't currently have in one place?
+What information do they need that they do not currently have in one place?

 On reportingWhat needs to be documented after a job is complete?
 Who needs to see it and when?